Employment and Training Administration, Labor.

 This section implements the initial distribution of TAA training funds requirements in section 236(a)(2)(B) and section 236(a)(C)(ii) of the Trade Act.
 The Department received no comments on paragraphs (a) (initial allocation), (b) (timing of the distribution of the initial allocation), (d) (minimum initial allocation), or (e) (process of determining initial allocation) of this section.

 The Department received one comment on paragraph (c) of § 618.910, implementing amended section 236(a)(2)(C)(iii) of the Trade Act.
-That section is the hold harmless provision, providing that the amount of the initial distribution to a State will not be less than 25 percent of the State's prior year initial distribution.
+That section is the hold harmless provision, providing that the amount of the initial distribution to a State will not be less Start Printed Page 16998than 25 percent of the State's prior year initial distribution.
 Paragraph (c) adopts the minimum hold harmless, 25 percent, permitted by the Trade Act.
 This commenter argued that reducing the hold harmless to 25 percent (from the 85 percent the Department previously used) “may create significant fluctuations in yearly allocations to States.”
 The commenter noted that these fluctuations will extend to administrative funds as States' administrative allocations are a percentage of their total training allocations.
 The commenter suggested that instead, the Department set the hold harmless provision at 50 percent of the prior year's allocation.

 The Department recognizes that the 25 percent hold harmless may result in a State receiving an initial allocation that is significantly lower than the State's initial allocation in the previous year.
 And, the commenter is correct that States' administrative allocations will fluctuate in sync with their initial training allocations.
 However, these fluctuations would occur because of an attendant fluctuation among the States' need for TAA training funds.
 It was Congress's clear intent that the hold harmless percentage be set at 25 percent.
 See Conf.
 Rep. at 672-73 (“[t]he provision addresses these problems by lowering the “hold harmless” provision to 25 percent”).
 However, the Department will monitor the effects of the “hold harmless” and, if warranted, will modify it.
 Further, § 618.920 will permit a State to receive reserve funds should the initial allocation be insufficient to meet the State's training needs.